 - Doesn’t have the resources of some of its other open-source competitors.

 - First Fidelity Reserve

 LiteCart is an interesting eCommerce platform from Sweden based upon PHP, HTML5 and jQuery.
-Their performance chart comparisons with other eCommerce systems are interesting with LiteCart’s load time and overall number of requests significantly better.
+Their performance chart comparisons with other eCommerce systems are interesting with LiteCart’s load speed and overall number of requests significantly better.
 Since the data used was from 2017, I wonder what up-to-date tests would reveal.
 It’s got a working demo, for both the frontend and backend, and although it looks a little dated, it works pretty well.
 As a result, you can edit the catalog like any other store and use multiple currencies and languages.
 There are also over a hundred add ons for additional eCommerce features such as payment gateways and shipping modules.
 LiteCart latest release was available on the day I wrote this review so it is clearly being kept up to date and is therefore in active development.

 - Excellent performance metrics compared to rival platforms.

 - Regularly updated, at least at the time of this review.